 About the CWO

 The Conservative Women’s Organisation was founded in 1919, although its roots go back to 1885 and the Primrose League.
-It continues to work for the women members of the Conservative Party and to represent their views to the Party Leader, Chairman and MPs.
+It continues to work for women members of the Conservative Party and to represent their views to the Party Leader, Chairman and MPs.

 The CWO is constantly active and responding to the needs of its current members.
 We have a series of special action groups that work with our members.
 If you have an idea you would like to trial with the CWO do contact us.